giantswarm/backstage/docs/metadata.md

 This annotation is used on installation resource entities to specify the escalation matrix for incidents.
 It is expected to contain a multi line string with human-readable information and contact details.

+### giantswarm.io/grafana-dashboard

+This annotation is used on component entities to specify the Grafana dashboard to link to.
+The value must be the path part of the dashboard URL, starting with `/`.
+The host name part will be generated based on the respective installation's base domain.

 ### giantswarm.io/latest-release-date

 Specifies the date and time of the latest release (as in a new tagged release in the revision control system) of a component entity.
 Value must be a string in ISO 8601 format.